 - Uncharacteristic mood troubles

 At this point, you may consult your doctor who will make a referral.
-However, it’s also not uncommon that people are surprised by a sleep referral, as sleep problems don’t always manifest as being obviously sleep related.
+However, it’s also not uncommon that people are surprised if their doctors make a sleep referral, as some symptoms don't always seem to be obviously sleep related.

 Does Insurance Cover Sleep Studies?